 Evidence of a baccalaureate degree from a regionally accredited U.S. college or university, or the equivalent from an international college or university.
 Applicants should have a minimum of three years of professional work experience and are required to submit official transcripts from all previously attended colleges and universities.
 Admission requires an undergraduate GPA of at least 3.00 (on a 4.00 scale).
 International students must also supply proof of English proficiency by submitting TOEFL, STEP or IELTS scores and a course-by-course evaluation of foreign transcripts from World Education Services (WES) or Educational Credential Evaluators (ECE).

-The online Master of Health Administration program accepts up to 12 credits from another CAHME accredited MHA program.
-Transcripts and sometimes a syllabus is required to verify transfer credits.
+The online Master of Health Administration program accepts up to 6 credits from another CAHME accredited MHA program.
+Transcripts and sometimes a syllabus are required to verify transfer credits.
 To learn more about credit transfers, request more information or call us at 866-373-9547.

 We offer 2 specializations for the MHA degree along with the general track.
 You may choose between Health Informatics and Global Health.
 You can review the courses now.